 - The cash book, like the journal, is referred to as the primary accounting book.
 Because the transactions that occur here are primarily and fundamentally recorded.

-Reasons for which the Cash Book is a Ledger:
+Reasons for the Cash Book is a Ledger

 The cash book is a ledger.
 Cash book has many of the same features as a ledger account, which is why it is also known as a ledger.